Money Done Right may be compensated if you make a purchase after clicking on a link.

 If your credit score isn’t where you want it to be, you’re not alone.

 While that may be a solid score for some, there’s still room for improvement, even at a 700.

-Building a substantial credit history does take time, but once you establish a plan for your credit and understand how your credit score works, there are steps that you can do to quickly boost your score and get your finances under control.
+Building a substantial credit history does take time (if you need help doing this, there are credit-building services such as Credit Strong that can help).
+But once you establish a plan for your credit and understand how your credit score works, there are steps that you can do to quickly boost your score and get your finances under control.